Shopify/shopify-api-js/packages/shopify-api/docs/guides/billing.md

 ## Configuring LineItem billing

-With the future flag `unstable_lineItemBilling`, the billing configuration can now specify the the `AppSubscriptionLineItems`.
+With the future flag `v10_lineItemBilling`, the billing configuration can now specify the the `AppSubscriptionLineItems`.
 This will allow you to create app subscription plans with both recurring and usage based charges.

 Subscription plans can have 1 or 2 line items.
 There can be a maximum of 1 of each type of plan Usage and Recurring.
 Usage line items can only be used in conjunction with recurring line items when the recurring line item interval is `BillingInterval.Every30Days`.